This is How NRI invests in Commercial Real Estate in India.

 - Markets like Noida and Greater Noida are gaining increasing levels of capital inflows from the NRI buyers.

-It has been observed that the largest concentration of Indian population outside India is located in UAE.
+It has been observed that the largest concentration of the Indian population outside India is located in UAE.
 The UAE accounts for nearly 3.3 million Indian population.
 The NRI segment of Dubai is predominantly a huge customer base for Indian real estate.
 That's why NRI Investors boost investments in Commercial Property in India.

 According to the Reserve Bank of India, 26.9% of inward remittances were accounted for in the UAE in 2018.
-The bank further added that it is the current decline in value of the rupee against the dirham that has heightened remittances and made the possibility of Indian real estate investments even more lucrative for NRIs.
+The bank further added that it is the current decline in the value of the rupee against the dirham that has heightened remittances and made the possibility of Indian real estate investments even more lucrative for NRIs.

 NRIs mainly prefer to invest in properties located in and around their home state or city.
 The reason is they are more familiar with the territory and also have either family or friends to look after the management and renting aspects.
 However, there are some investors who do foray into other cities as well.

 As a practice NRIs were mostly found making investments in high-end luxury properties as these properties tend to offer them the same international lifestyle that they are accustomed to.
-Luxury properties generating a substantial rental income was an additional advantage.
+Luxury properties generating a substantial rental income were an additional advantage.

 With the passage of time, NRI Investors boost investments in Commercial Property in India moving their interest to affordable and mid-segment housing.
 It is the Indian Government that pulls them towards this investment by offering considerable incentives to buyers of such housing.
 As these types of properties are in huge demand they, therefore, deliver a higher rental yield in addition to a better long-term appreciation.

-Away from dubious developers, NRIs now prefer to park their investment only with builders who are reliable and organized.
+Away from dubious developers, NRIs now prefer to park their investments only with builders who are reliable and organized.
 They only opt for the projects that are registered under the Real Estate Regulation and Development Act (RERA) that pursue transparent business practices.

 NRIs have the liberty to pick and choose from a variety of asset classes when it comes to investment.
 Over the last 5 years, the equity market has drawn a considerable interest of 12-15% as they have performed consistently with a CAGR (Compound Annual Growth Rate).
 CAGR growth of 2-3% has been seen with real estate investments in Delhi, Mumbai, and Bengaluru during the same period.